John Cope (British Army officer): Biographical details

 For someone who held high rank, Cope's background is unusually obscure, and for many years biographies referred to his parentage as unknown.
 His father Henry Cope (1645 – c.1724), was a captain in the Foot Guards, who resigned his commission in April 1688 in order to marry Dorothy Waller.
 While Cope's date of birth is often given as 1690, parish records show he was baptised on 7 July 1688 at St Giles in Camden; he had two siblings, Mary (1679–1758) and a brother Henry, who died young.

 The Cope baronets of Hanwell were the senior branch of the family, with other Copes spread throughout England and Ireland.
-His grandfather William (1612–1691) fought for Parliament in the Wars of the Three Kingdoms, married his brother's widow, and purchased an estate in Icomb, Gloucestershire.
+His grandfather William (1612–1691) fought for Parliament in the Wars of the Three Kingdoms, married his brother's widow, and purchased the Icomb Place estate in Icomb, Gloucestershire.

-William allegedly disapproved of Henry's marriage, and only allowed him use of Icomb during his lifetime.
+William allegedly disapproved of Henry's marriage, and only allowed him use of Icomb Place during his lifetime.
 When he died in 1724, it passed first to his sister Elizabeth (1647–1731), then to his niece Elizabeth (1682–1747), effectively disinheriting John.

 Cope's cousin, another Sir John Cope (1673–1749), was disinherited by his father for similar reasons, but also had an extremely successful career.
 He became a director of the Bank of England in 1706, sat as an MP from 1708 to 1741, and succeeded his father as baronet.

 In 1709, Cope had a son James, whose mother is unknown; he later became commercial consul in Hamburg, and was briefly an MP before dying unmarried in 1756, four years before his father.
 In December 1712, Cope married Jane Duncombe, supposedly an illegitimate sister of Baron Feversham (1695–1763), heir to Sir Charles Duncombe (1648–1711), one of the richest men in Britain.

 While Jane's date of death is unrecorded, in August 1736 Cope remarried, his second wife being an Elizabeth Waple, of whom little is known.
 In July 1758, he wrote to Sir Robert Wilmot (1708–1772), referring to the 'malice and abuse' of his relatives and asking him to act as trustee for John and Elizabeth, his two children by a Mrs. Metcalf.
 To ensure his direct family would not benefit, if his children died, Cope left his property to Sir Robert's son.

 John Metcalf (ca 1746–1771) was educated at Eton, quickly spent the £3,000 left him by his father, ran into debt, and in 1771 committed suicide in Edinburgh.
 Elizabeth became the second wife of Sir Alexander Leith (1741–1780); she is described only as 'a daughter of Sir John Cope,' and no mention is made of their two sons.